Sales in 2016 is a tricky business. In years past, salespeople had many endless avenues of marketing.

 2. Focus on the audience’s needs

-Identifying a need that isn’t being met is one of the most effective ways to stand out.
+Identifying and catering to an unmet need is one of the most effective ways to stand out.
 Find ways in which your audience will remember you.
 Approach every part of your online campaign from the viewpoint of the consumer.

 3. Foundation first

 A blog needs a solid foundation to survive.
-Creating the content is only the beginning, as the determining of where, when and how to distribute said posts is just as important as the actual posts themselves.
+Content creation is only the beginning; post distribution is equally as important.
 When figuring out these aspects of your blog, remember that consistency is key to creating and managing your online portfolio.